projektir/bookmarker/README.md

 will see some plain text in the popup, and you can click on it. "add bookmark" will put generated folders into Other Bookmarks, and "print tree" will give you a log of the current bookmark tree.

+For easier testing of real, persistent bookmarks, the script will also search for a folder named "Test Bookmarks" on the Bookmarks Toolbar, which can be maintained on the full firefox and then the extension can be loaded by hand there.

 For console settings, choose "Persist Logs" so it doesn't refresh and eat the logs all the time.